 Substantial Activities under Economic Substance Regulations means the Companies get incorporated under the local law of the country but do not engage or conduct any activity or hold any substance in that country.
 Generally, such practices are done in “No or Nominal Tax jurisdictions” (called as NOON’s).
 Such Companies use NOON’s to park profits thereby harming the tax base of another jurisdiction.

 iii.
-One of ESR test is to have adequate number of qualified employees to conduct licensee activities.
-Adequate number will depend on the nature and the size of Business of Companies.
+One of ESR test is to have an adequate number of qualified employees to conduct licensee activities.
+The adequate number will depend on the nature and the size of Business of Companies.
 Again, the responsibility lies on the licensee to prove to the regulatory authority the genuineness of the activities with the available Employees, Operating Expenditure and Assets.

 These requirements are to be satisfied to prove that the licensee holds substance and the business are genuine.